rssor/fs_xgspon_mod/README.md

 ## Features
 - Ethernet UNI can be moved from slot 10 to slot 1 in MIB entities, thus becoming compatible with AT&T and Orange services
 - Disables traffic filtering when the Dot1X Port Extension Package (ME 290) is configured to filter all traffic
-- Uses serial provided to mod instead of the serial in EEPROM to allow the device to revert cleanly to stock config if the fail-safe triggers
+- Uses serial provided to mod instead of the serial in EEPROM to allow the device to revert cleanly to stock config if the failsafe triggers
 - Sets appropriate equipment ID/hwver/swver automatically if it can be determined from the ISP/serial combo provided as arguments
 - Starts `dropbear` sshd 2 minutes or so after device boot for more convenient administration (no idle timeout)
 - Limited ability to modify/suppress Received Frame VLAN Tagging Operations Table rules found in Extended VLAN Tagging Operation Configuration Data (ME 171) (needed for Orange support)
+- Limited installation mode not subject to failsafe for ISPs that support bring-your-own-ONT (such as many ISPs in the Netherlands)

-## Usage
+## Usage - Full Installation Mode (ATT, Frontier, Telus, Orange, etc.)

+Full installation is intended for ISPs where it is necessary to change the serial, account for 802.1x configuration issues, or account for VLAN configuration issues.

 1. Download the mod from [the Releases page](https://github.com/rssor/fs_xgspon_mod/releases) and extract it on a device with L2 connectivity to the module
-2. Obtain the serial for the FS.com ONU, either by emailing your FS.com rep, or using the [serial brute forcing](#serial-brute-forcing) functionality of this tool.
+2. Obtain the serial for the FS.com ONU, either by emailing your FS.com rep, or using the [serial brute forcing](#serial-brute-forcing) functionality of this tool
 3. Run the [install](#installation) command with the information required by your ISP (at minimum serial, possibly also hwver, swver, and equipment ID)
 4. Wait several minutes for device to reboot, ensure you have internet connectivity
 5. Run the [persist](#enabling-persistence) command